-corrected ICMIC (that the is, on participants in the aura group claimed to have had more fantasy-prone experiences than did their counterparts in the control group).
+on the corrected ICMIC (that is, participants in the aura group claimed to have had more fantasy-prone experiences than did their counterparts in the control group).

-Persons who claimed to have experienced aura vision were asked to indicate how many times they had seen auras by chosing an option on a scale from 1 to 4 in which 1 indicated one aura vision experience, 2 indicated 2 to 5 aura vision experiences, 3 indicated 6 to 20 aura vision experiences, and 4 indicated more than 20 aura vision experiences.
+Persons who claimed to have experienced aura vision were asked to indicate how many times they had seen auras by chosing an option on a scale from 1 to 4 in which 1 indicated one aura vision experiences, 2 indicated 2 to 5 aura vision experiences, 3 indicated 6 to 20 aura vision experiences, and 4 indicated more than 20 aura vision experiences.
 Aura frequency scores from the answers to this question were correlated with both VVIQ mean scores and corrected ICMIC mean scores for the aura reporters.
-Neither analysis was significant (ICMIC $r{s}[19] = .40$, p = .10, two-tailed; and VVIQ $r{s}[19] = 0.04$, p = 0.84, two-tailed).
+Neither analysis was significant (ICMIC $r_s[19] = .40$, p = .10, two-tailed; and VVIQ $r_s[19] = .04$, p = .84, two-tailed).

 Persons who claimed to have experienced aura vision were also asked to rate the frequency of their ability to see the aura at will by chosing an option on a scale from 1 to 3 in which 1 indicated that they were never able to see an aura at will, 2 indicated that they were sometimes able to see an aura at will, and 3 indicated that they were usually able to see an aura at will.
-Ratings on this question correlated positively and significantly with corrected ICMIC mean scores $(r{s}[19] = .64, p = .004)$ but not with VVIQ mean scores $(r{s}[19])$ -.02, p = .94).
+Ratings on this question correlated positively and significantly with corrected ICMIC mean scores $(r_s[19] = .64, p = .004)$ but not with VVIQ mean scores $(r_s[19] = .02, p = .94)$.